ua-gist-open-source/postgis-osm-geoserver/README.md

 The initialization step for this codespace includes some scripting to pre-populate some things that you did in previous classes.

 First check that the `docker.osgeo.org/geoserver` and `mdillon/postgis` containers are running.
 The `aaryno/populate-docker-geo` will probably not be running, which is ok.

 ![check-docker](./media/check-docker.png)

-_If this is not running, you can re-run the containers with `docker compose -d` from your terminal`
+_If this is not running, you can re-run the containers with `docker compose up -d` from your terminal_

 Next, check the OSM data in postgis.
 I wrote a [script](https://github.com/ua-gist-open-source/docker-compose-populate) that will setup the OSM database, download the OSM hawaii data from geofabrik.de, and load the data into PostGIS.
 In a Terminal Window, enter:
 ```